Florida Homestead Law & Homestead Exemption

-What is defined as being included in the Florida homestead exemption for judgment creditor purposes?
+What is defined as being included in the Florida homestead protection for judgment creditor purposes?

 The Florida Homestead Law refers not only to a single-family home as being protected from judgment creditors but also condominiums, mobile homes, and manufactured homes.

-The protection of the Florida homestead Law has a limitation regarding the lot size of your principal place of residence in Florida.
-Specifically, homestead protection includes to residences within a municipality up to one-half acre and residences outside of a municipality up to a contiguous 160 acres.
-Contiguous property up to 160 acres is included in homestead if the contiguous property has separate legal descriptions and tax numbers.
-While there is no restriction on the square footage of the primary physical residence, it is important to note that the protection is allocated if the lot exceeds the size limitations.
+The protection of the Florida Homestead Law has a limitation regarding the lot size of your principal place of residence in Florida.
+Specifically, homestead protection includes residences within a municipality up to one-half acre and residences outside of a municipality up to a contiguous 160 acres.
+Contiguous property up to 160 acres is also included in the homestead even if the contiguous property has separate legal descriptions and tax numbers.
+While there is no restriction on the square footage of the primary physical residence, it is important to note that the protection is prorated if the lot exceeds the size limitations.

 Exceptions to the Florida Homestead Law include the following: